Bay Area Water Parks for Families 2025 Season

 - Our review of Newark’s Silliman Aquatic Center.

-- Their website to check current hours and rates.
+- Their website to check current hours, rates, and to make sure the Lazy River and Slides are actually open.
 Open year-round.

 Best ages: Toddler to tween.

-Description: Lazy river, massive water play structure, several big water slides, wave pool, zero-entry baby pool all themed for Australia.
+Description: Lazy river, massive water play structure, several big water slides, wave pool, zero-entry baby pool.
 Cabanas and lockers for rent.
 So much fun, but how do you fit this into a full day at an amusement park?

 - Their website to check current hours and rates.
-Opens weekends in May, daily in June.
+Open Memorial Day Weekend, for weekends, then daily in June (with some random closures, so check hours!).

 Best ages: Toddler to teen and beyond.